 If you’re a nordic skier you’d have a great time on the 26km of groomed trail.
 They also keep several trail (6km worth) open at night.

 We hired snowshoes for $11 and hit the dedicated snowshoe trails and then got a bit lost on the way back down.
 But hey, who cares, it was pretty!

 I’ve always wanted to give dogsledding a try but I’ve worried that the dogs might not seem very well looked after.
 As soon as we were met at our hotel by Eric from Revelstoke Dogsled Adventures I knew I didn’t have anything to worry about.

 He owns the company and obviously cares hugely about his dogs.
 Three of the dogs on our trip were born right under his bed and others were rescued!
-The dogs were also much friendlier than I was expecting from working dogs.
+They were also much friendlier than I was expecting from working dogs.

-We got to meet and play with the dogs, put their harnesses on and stand at the back of the sled while we were running.
-It was a great experience and a lot more hands-on than I’ve heard of dog sledding at bigger resorts.
+We got to meet and play with the dogs, put their harnesses on and stand at the back of the sledge while we were running.
+It was a great experience and a lot more hands-on than I’ve heard of dog sledging at bigger resorts.

 If there are any non-skiers in your group then they’d find plenty to keep them entertained in the town.

-If they do tire of the town then there’s some hot springs not far away!
+If they do tire of the town then there are some hot springs not far away!